 This headset doesn't have any virtual soundstage features.

 These are the settings used to test this headset.
 Our results are only valid when listening using these settings.

-The leakage performance of the Plantronics Voyager Legend is only okay.
-Unfortunately, it leaks a bit more audio than the Plantronics Voyager 5200 and if you work in an open office, coworkers nearby will likely hear the person you're speaking to.
+The Plantronics Voyager Legend's leakage performance is only okay.
+Unfortunately, it leaks a bit more audio than the Plantronics Voyager 5200 Bluetooth Headset, and if you work in an open office, coworkers nearby will likely hear the person you're speaking to.

-The overall battery performance of the Plantronics Voyager Legend is mediocre.
+The Plantronics Voyager Legend's overall battery performance is mediocre.
 It lasts nearly eight hours off a single charge, which should be more than long enough to get you through an entire work day's worth of phone calls.
 It also has a standby mode to help conserve battery life between calls.
 Unfortunately, it uses a proprietary magnetic charging cable, which is a pain if you forget or misplace it.

 The Plantronics Voyager Legend is a Bluetooth-only headset.

 This headset is Bluetooth-only and isn't compatible with PS4.
 It should work with any Bluetooth-enabled PC.